 Amongst the common symptoms of 'the change', two have an impact on hydration; hot flushes (flashes) and night sweats.

-Hot flushes (flashes) and night sweats
+Hot flushes (flashes)

 Hot flushes are characterised by a sudden feeling of heat which seems to come from nowhere and spreads through the body.
 They can include sweating, palpitations, a red flush (blushing), and they vary in severity from woman to woman.
 Three out of four women experience hot flushes during their menopause.